Matchstic/ReProvision/README.md

 ### Pre-Requisites

-For compiling the iOS project into a Debian archive, `ldid2` and (currently) `iOSOpenDev`.
-I plan to integrate these two dependencies into this repository.
+~~For compiling the iOS project into a Debian archive, `ldid2` and (currently) `iOSOpenDev`.
+I plan to integrate these two dependencies into this repository.~~ These are now integrated into this repository under `/bin`.

 CocoaPods is also utilised.